dbusbridge/int2vec/README.md

 I think this is pretty cool.
 What we see if the source and the target embeddings beginning essentially random.
 The reconstruction objective then ties the embeddings together - the source embedding and the target embeddings for the integers become aligned.
+The relative positions of the integers in the embedding spaces themselves carries no semantic content, however.
+We will need to work harder.

 ### Attempt 2 - Skipgram

 Instead of the autoencoder, let's try the skipgraph approach found in `int2vec_skip.py`.
 In this case, we want an integer to reconstruct the integers that appear either side of it in the corpus (this is essentially how `Word2Vec` is built in skipgram mode).
 The result is satisfying: